VolunteerMD/VolunteerMD-Website/README.md

 VolunteerMD is a clinical volunteering portal designed to help aspiring medical students easily find and apply to patient-oriented volunteer opportunities.

-This is currently a prototype website with mock opportunities to display the features of this website.

 Some features include
 - Filter clinical volunteering opportunities by subject, location, and time commitment
 - View requirements and prerequisites of volunteering opportunities (e.g. Police Background Check, 18+, etc.)